Quick start

 - Total interest shows estimated interest paid during payoff.

-- Final payment may be smaller than the normal monthly payment.
+- Total paid is what you send across the whole payoff plan, and final payment may be smaller than the normal monthly payment.

 Common mistakes to avoid